drghirlanda/alex/Docs/Manual.md

 <a name="errors"></a>

-# Errors
+# Troubleshooting

-Errors may arise if Design phases have incorrect format.
+Errors may arise if Design files have incorrect or incomplete information.
 Presently, alex performs some checks at startup, but some errors are caught only as they occur while running the experiment.
 We advise to always run the experiment a few times before putting it into production.
 If you think errors are due to bugs in alex, please write us at the address in [Contacts](#contacts).
 Also do contact us if you think that your design files are correct but the experiment does not run as you expect.

 With a few exceptions, all errors print a hopefully informative message both on the standard console output (terminal) and on screen.
-A few errors that may occur before the screen is set up, such as not finding parameter files, are reported only on the standard output.
+A few errors that may occur before the screen is set up, such as not finding necessary files, are reported only on the standard output.
+On Windows, these messages will appear in files `stdout.txt` and `stderr.txt`, which PEBL creates in the folder where alex is run.

 There is one error that appears mysterious to the uninitiated: the screen remains black and alex hangs forever.
-The reason is that alex uses a lock system on the Subjects.csv file to prevent different instances of alex from attempting to run the same subject.
-The lock is held for as little as possible, but if you interrupt alex at a critical time, or if alex crashes for any reason before the lock is released, subsequent instances of alex will wait forever for the lock t be released.
-In these cases, you can simply delete the lock file, which is Subjects.csv.lck in the Design folder.
+The reason is that alex uses a lock system on the `Subjects.csv` file to prevent concurrent instances of alex from running the same subject.
+The lock is held for as little as possible, but if you interrupt alex at a critical time, or if alex crashes for any reason before the lock is released, subsequent instances of alex will wait forever for the lock to be released.
+In these cases, you can simply delete the lock file, which is `Subjects.csv.lck` in the Design folder.

 <a name="contacts"></a>

 # Contacts

 Please send suggestions to improve alex or this manual to Stefano